Overview and Specializations

 Child Outpatient Psychiatry Division (COPD)

 The COPD for our Combined Specialization is also located in the Farrand building on the Wakefield Campus.
 The COPD treats a heterogeneous group of approximately 250 children, adolescents, and emerging adults (ages four to 21) with diagnoses ranging from disruptive behavior disorders (e.g., ADHD, ODD, CD), anxiety, adjustment and mood disorders, complex trauma, personality disorders and psychotic disorders to learning disabilities.
 Interns will conduct intake evaluations of children, adolescents and emerging adults and will administer psychoeducational assessments for patients as needed.
 Interns in the Combined Track will treat patients in the COPD for the entire year while simultaneously seeing patients in the Adult Outpatient Psychiatry Department (see above).
 Interns in the COPD will serve as the primary therapist for individual and family cases (patients will be assigned across all ages and diagnoses).
-During this rotation, interns will co-lead a mentalizing-focused parenting group and have the opportunity to lead a BEAM college-readiness group with Dr. Amanda Zayde.
+During this rotation, interns will co-lead a mentalizing-focused parenting group with Dr. Amanda Zayde, and will have the option to lead a BEAM college-readiness group.
 Interns will receive comprehensive training and supervision from licensed psychologists with expertise in psychodynamic psychotherapy, family therapy, cognitive behavior therapy, dialectical behavior therapy, mentalization-based therapy, play therapy, group therapy and parent management training.
 Interns will be assigned to a variety of supervisors so that they may be exposed to a range of therapeutic approaches.
 Interns also learn how to consult with schools (e.g., review IEPs to make sure the patient has appropriate academic accommodations at school), foster care agencies, the Committee on Special Education, and other relevant organizations, and they are assigned to a multidisciplinary treatment team led by an attending psychiatrist, an attending psychologist, social workers, creative arts therapists, and a psychiatric nurse practitioner.

 Connecting and Reflecting Experience (CARE) Program

-CARE is an innovative specialty program that offers a mentalizing-focused group intervention to ethnoracially diverse parents and other primary caregivers who experience parent-child relational stress.
+CARE is a multi-site, innovative specialty program that offers a mentalizing-focused group intervention to ethnoracially diverse parents and other primary caregivers who experience parent-child relational stress.
 This bigenerational, transdiagnostic program integrates perspectives from attachment theory and developmental psychopathology and serves caregivers of children enrolled in outpatient services, typically ranging in age from 6 to 18.
-In initial studies, CARE has been found to reduce parenting stress, improve caregiver reflective functioning, and strengthen youth-reported attachment security Interns will be provided with specialized training in attachment theory and the facilitation of mentalizing-focused parenting interventions.
+In initial studies, CARE has been found to reduce parenting stress, improve caregiver reflective functioning, and strengthen youth-reported attachment security.
+Interns will be provided with specialized training in attachment theory and the facilitation of mentalizing-focused parenting interventions.
 Supervision is provided by Drs.
 Amanda Zayde and Olivia Derella.
 Interns also have the opportunity to contribute to treatment-outcome research conducted within the CARE program run by Dr. Amanda Zayde.

 Becoming an Emerging Adult at Montefiore (BEAM) Program

-The Becoming an Emerging Adult at Montefiore Program (BEAM) is a multisite specialty program that offers developmentally informed, evidence-based interventions for emerging adults with a wide range of presenting concerns.
+The Becoming an Emerging Adult at Montefiore Program (BEAM) is a multi-site specialty program that offers developmentally informed, evidence-based interventions for emerging adults with a wide range of presenting concerns.
 The program offers assessment, treatment, consultation, education, and training to improve our ability to meet the needs of emerging adults as they present to and transition among clinics across our health system.
 We work across our medical system in partnership with Moses AOPD and Wakefield COPD and AOPD.
 Combined track interns will serve as the primary therapist for at least one emerging adult and will receive specialized training in the unique developmental needs of emerging adults and how to adapt their treatment appropriately.
-Interns will have the opportunity to participate in scholarly activities, including authoring articles, leading staff training sessions throughout the hospital and presenting at conferences.
+Interns will have the option to participate in scholarly activities, including authoring articles, leading staff training sessions throughout the hospital and presenting at conferences.

 Research